ibracken/Personal-Projects/README.md

+## Simple Blockchain in Go

+This project demonstrates the basic principles of a blockchain, implemented in Go.
+It includes block creation, proof-of-work mining, and persistent storage with BoltDB.
+Link to repository is [here](https://github.com/ibracken/Simple-Blockchain).

 ## Basic Instagram

 Built with Next.js, a React framework.
 Uses Supabase to store user information and posts.
 Very minimal styling and features beyond the basic concept.